 This flurry of numbers should serve notice that the National Football League knows how to make money and has lots of it on hand.
 That makes the league a juicy target for shakedown artists, most of all, those who dedicate themselves to black causes.
 Blacks are only about one-eighth of the U.S. population yet comprise 64 percent of active NFL players.
 For players in offensive backfield and defensive secondary positions, the figure is almost 100 percent.
 There are few better ways to dramatize black causes than in front of a stadium full of pro football fans, egged on by groups, mass media, corporations and public officials.
 And when black players place themselves at the center of political controversy, eager to hurl the charge of “racism” at anyone who disagrees with them, it’s like money in the bank.

-Prior to 2016, the football term “kneel-down” referred to a quarterback, typically near the end of a winning game, taking his knee to the ground to run out the game clock, the opposing team being out of time-outs.
-Now the practice has a new meaning.
-For well over a year, the term has referred to the practice of black players, occasionally with white teammate support, kneeling down on one knee during the playing of our national anthem to protest alleged injustices against blacks.
-As variations on the theme, players often have locked arms or raise fists in the air.
-More than anything else, they justify this behavior as a response to shootings by white police against “unarmed” blacks such as Trayvon Martin, Michael Brown and Jamar Clark.
-That these unctuous pregame displays misrepresent the context of these incidents (see later discussion) is of little concern to the player-activists.
+Prior to 2016, the football term “kneel-down” referred solely to a quarterback, typically near the end of a winning game, taking his knee to the ground to run out the game clock, the opposing team being out of time-outs.
+Now it has an additional meaning.
+For well over a year, it has referred to black players, occasionally with white teammate support, kneeling down during the playing of our national anthem to protest alleged injustices against blacks.
+As variations on the theme, players lock arms or raise fists.
+The target of their outrage are shootings by white police of “unarmed” blacks such as Trayvon Martin, Michael Brown and Jamar Clark.
+That these exhibitionist pregame displays misrepresent the context of these incidents (see later discussion) is of little concern to the player-activists.

 Ground zero for this moral theater was September 1, 2016.
-On that date, San Francisco 49ers quarterback Colin Kaepernick, who is half-black (and raised by white adoptive parents), incensed over having to stand for the playing of the “The Star-Spangled Banner” before a preseason game in San Diego, kneeled to the ground.
+On that date, San Francisco 49ers quarterback Colin Kaepernick, who is half-black (and raised by white adoptive parents), incensed over having to stand for the playing of the “The Star-Spangled Banner” before a preseason game in San Diego, kneeled on the ground.
 He made this gesture into a ritual once the regular season began.
-Black players around the league soon mimicked his gesture as a show of solidarity.
+Black players around the league soon mimicked him as a show of solidarity.
 High school and college players also were getting in on the act.
 This bandwagon had plenty of support among non-players.
 Kaepernick’s 49ers “7” became the top-selling jersey in the NFL; even Tom Brady’s Patriots “12” jersey wasn’t selling as much.
 The protests have continued this season, if not with the same splash.
-For his part, Kaepernick has become a free agent without a home.
+For Kaepernick has become a free agent without a home.
 The 49ers management, following a disappointing 2-14 season in 2016, did not re-sign him.
-And apparently no other team wants him either.
+And apparently no other team wants him.
 With his baseless accusations, humorless zeal and a bushy Afro hair style redolent of Angela Davis circa 1971, it’s no wonder why Kaepernick has become radioactive around the league.
-He would be an instant catalyst for dissension on any NFL team, desperate or not.
+He would be a catalyst for dissension on any NFL team, desperate or not.

 With or without Colin Kaepernick, the game of pro football has become impossibly politicized over race.
 It is publicity of a sort that team owners and the commissioner’s office can do without.
 But spin hasn’t made the issues go away.
 Commissioner Roger Goodell has tried to walk a tightrope.
 On one hand, he doesn’t want to alienate large numbers of fans who want to watch football without being hectored about their alleged moral insufficiency.
 On the other hand, knowing that nearly two-thirds of the players are black, he will go out of his way to be deferential to the protesting players.
 Serious money is at stake.
 And because the commissioner serves at the pleasure of the owners, failure to resolve this issue could result in his termination.